1998 Texas Longhorns football team

 The 1998 Texas Longhorns football team represented the University of Texas at Austin as a member South Division of the Big 12 Conference during the 1998 NCAA Division I-A football season.
 Led by first-year head coach Mack Brown, the Longhorns compiled an overall record of 9–3 with a mark of 6–2 in conference play, placing second in the Big 12's South Division.
 Texas was invited to the Cotton Bowl Classic, where the Longhorns defeated Mississippi State.
 The team played home games at Darrell K Royal–Texas Memorial Stadium in Austin, Texas.

 Running back Ricky Williams had a sensational senior season, rushing for nine touchdowns and 385 yards in the season's first two games; 318 yards and six touchdowns against Rice; 350 yards and five touchdowns against Iowa State; 150 yards against Nebraska; and 166 yards and two scores against rival Oklahoma.
 The highlight of the season came when Williams broke the NCAA Division I-A career rushing record during the annual UT-A&M game held the day after Thanksgiving.
-Needing only 63 yards to break Tony Dorsett's 22-year-old career rushing record (6,082), Williams approached the line of scrimmage with 1:45 seconds left in the first quarter having already rushed for 54 yards.
-At first and ten on the Texas forty-yard-line, quarterback Major Applewhite handed off to Williams who broke two tackles, sprinted into open field and received a down field block from receiver Wane McGarity for a 60-yard touchdown run and the record.
-Williams' record-breaking run gave Texas a 10–0 lead in its eventual 26–24 upset of sixth-ranked Texas A&M. He finished the game racking up 295 yards.
-He also broke the NCAA Division I-A career rushing touchdowns and career scoring records in 1998 with 73 and 452 respectively (topped one year later by Travis Prentice of the Miami RedHawks), and rushed for 200 or more yards in 12 different games, an NCAA record he shares with Ron Dayne and Marcus Allen.
+Needing only 63 yards to break Tony Dorsett's 22-year-old career rushing record (6,082), and having already rushed for 54 yards, Williams broke two tackles, sprinted into open field and received a down field block from receiver Wane McGarity for a 60-yard touchdown run and the record.
+Williams' record-breaking run gave Texas a 10–0 lead in its eventual upset of sixth-ranked Texas A&M. He finished the game with 295 yards.
+He also broke the NCAA Division I-A career rushing touchdowns and career scoring records in 1998 with 73 and 452 respectively, and rushed for 200 or more yards in 12 different games, an NCAA record he shares with Ron Dayne and Marcus Allen.
 Williams won the 64th Heisman Trophy, becoming the second Longhorn to win this honor, joining Earl Campbell.

-Offseason
+Before the season

 Previous head coach John Mackovic was fired following an disappointing 4-7 season the year prior, which included one of the worst losses in program history; a 66-3 blowout at home by unranked UCLA dubbed "Rout 66".
-In his place a hiring committee, made up of legendary former coach Darrell Royal, athletic director Deloss Dodds, former players, and important boosters, contacted Brown in December of 1997 about the job.
+In his place a hiring committee, made up of former head coach Darrell Royal, athletic director Deloss Dodds, former players and important boosters, contacted Brown in December of 1997 about the job.
 The search for a successor took less than a week.